 Self-obsession is a natural trait in children.
 Toddlers are in a stage of personal development where they must learn to attend to (and defend) their own needs and identify sources of danger to their own well-being.
 As preteens and teens go through adolescence, they begin to develop independence, taking the time to define their sense of self.

 While empathic traits are also a normal part of being human – regardless of age – it is still normal for kids to generally put themselves first, feel jealous of others, and even seem egotistical.
 Narcissism becomes a dangerous trait in teens when they are self-centered and wholly incapable of showing interest or compassion for others.
+Teens with narcissistic traits may also suffer from other mental health disorders, such as depression and substance misuse.
+Seeking help from mental health professionals is crucial for early detection and treatment.

-The Roots of a Narcissistic Teenager
+The Roots of Narcissistic Behavior in Teenagers

 A psychiatrist or doctor may refuse to diagnose your child unless they exhibit clear signs of disordered behavior, such as severe problems with interpersonal relationships, clear lack of empathy, signs of grandiosity across situations and settings, and explosive (dangerous) jealousy.
 In general, teens start to develop out of their self-centered mindset around ages 15 and 16.